 Schools around the country are being challenged to create a learning experience that is driven by their interest and passions, and inspires creativity.
 At the same time, they are deepening their skills in STEAM.
 Shelley Roberts and Jennifer Passi from River Ridge met this challenge by activating a pop-up makerspace, and their results not only inspired students throughout the day but helped to inspire teachers, administrators and parents to build out their vision for River Ridge Elementary’s unique innovation.

 UDT partners with schools and districts to help build powerful learning experiences in a rapidly advancing digital world.
 UDT can help schools fast track their makerspace, innovation lab, STEAM learning and other digital initiatives.
-To learn more about how UDT can help your school, or build your own pop-up makerspace contact us for a free consultation.
+To learn more about how UDT can help your school, or build your own pop-up makerspace, click below.